 Ms Wade says people with disability may feel concerned about how to explain their lifestyle and living situations.

-For example, some people with disability may live in supported accommodation or group homes where they have lived for 30-40 years and have unique relationships with other people in these facilities, but are not in any sort of defacto relationship with them.
+For example, some people with disability may live in supported accommodation or group homes where they have lived for 30 or 40 years and have unique relationships with other people in these facilities, but are not in any sort of de facto relationship with them.

-Ms Wade believes it is understandable why people with disability would be apprehensive about trying to explain these types of things to a lawyer so they understand your situation.
+Ms Wade believes it is understandable why people with disability would be apprehensive about trying to explain these types of things to a lawyer so they understand the situation.

 She has also found that sometimes people with disability are even unsure whether they are allowed to make a legal document like a Will.